-h (0421001) Patient also with stenosis of an unstented renal artery proximal to the graft margin, which underwent stenting on POD# 1221; all events (renal insufficiency and stenosis) was determined up related to AAA renair by the CEC insufficiency and stenosis) were determined un-related to AAA repair by the CEC.
+h (0421001) Patient also with stenosis of an unstented renal artery proximal to the graft margin, which underwent stenting on POD# 1221; all events (renal insufficiency and stenosis) were determined un-related to AAA repair by the CEC.

-(0211008) No evidence of graft migration, but with compression of the fenestration stent (uncovered, balloon-expandable 316L stainless steel biliary/renal stent), due likely to suboptimal deployment of the renal stent into the middle/upper portion of the fenestration; patient underwent secondary intervention (ilio-renal
+(0211008) No evidence of graft migration, but with compression of the fenestration stent (uncovered, balloon-expandable 316L stainless steel biliary/renal stent), due likely to suboptimal deployment of the renal stent into the middle/upper portion of the fenestration; patient underwent secondary intervention (ilio-renal bypass).

-1 (0611003) No evidence of graft migration or fenestration stent compression (uncovered, balloon-expandable 316L stainless steel biliary/iliac stent), suggesting occlusion likely resulted from the development and progression of thrombus or intimal hyperplasia within the stented vessel; patient did not undergo secondary intervention; patient also with site-reported atrophy of kidney (on POD# 177).
+(0611003) No evidence of graft migration or fenestration stent compression (uncovered, balloon-expandable 316L stainless steel biliary/iliac stent), suggesting occlusion likely resulted from the development and progression of thrombus or intimal hyperplasia within the stented vessel; patient did not undergo secondary intervention; patient also with site-reported atrophy of kidney (on POD# 177).

-^{ (0211011)} Angiography revealed that the right renal artery was severely stenosed.
-Attempted cannulation was unsuccessful, as the fenestration stent (Zenith Alignment Stent) was not flared at the time of the initial implant procedure.
+\ (0211011) Angiography revealed that the right renal artery was severely stenosed.
+Attempted cannulation was unsuccessful, as the fenestration stent (Zenith® Alignment Stent) was not flared at the time of the initial implant procedure.
 No evidence of graft migration or stent deformation, suggesting the stenosis may have resulted from local thrombus formation or intimal hyperplasia within the stented segment.

-(0111008) Right renal artery stenosis (uncovered, balloon-expandable 316L stainless steel biliary stent) was treated by angioplasty and additional stent placement.
-No evidence of gardt migration or stent deformation, suggesting the stenosis may have resulted from local thrombus formation or intimal hyperplasia within the stented segment.
+(0111008) Right renal artery stenosis (uncovered, balloon expandable 316L stainless steel biliary stent) was treated by angioplasty and additional stent placement.

-(0111014) Bilateral renal artery stenoses (uncovered, balloon-expandable 316L stainless steel biliary stent) were treated by angioplasty and additional stent placement.
 No evidence of graft migration or stent deformation, suggesting the stenosis may have resulted from local thrombus formation or intimal hyperplasia within the stented segment.

+m (0111014) Bilateral renal artery stenoses (uncovered, balloon-expandable 316L stainless steel biliary stent) were treated by angioplasty and additional stent placement.
+No evidence of graft migration or stent deformation, suggesting the stenosis may have resulted from local thrombus formation or intimal hyperplasis within the stended sented segment.

-[&]quot; (0211007) Right renal artery stenosis (uncovered, balloon-expandable 316L stainless steel biliary/renal stent) was treated by angioplasty and additional stent placement.
+n (0211007) Right renal artery stenosis (uncovered, balloon-expandable 316L stainless steel biliary/renal stent) was treated by angioplasty and additional stent placement.
 No evidence of graft migration or stent deformation, suggesting the stenosis may have resulted from local thrombus formation or intimal hyperplasia within the stented segment.

-^{° (0511006)} Right renal artery stent compression and subsequent stenosis (uncovered, balloon-expandable 316L stainless steel biliary stent) treated by angioplasty and stent placement.
-Compression of fenestration stent associated with graft migration (approximately 12 mm by 24 months) due likely to longitudinal progression of disease with further a p (0511003) Left renal artery stenosis (uncovered, balloon-expandable 316L stainless steel biliary stent) from slight compression of fenestration stent (with no measurable graft movement > 5 mm) treated by angioplasty and stent placement.
+° (0511006) Right renal artery stent compression and subsequent stenosis (uncovered, balloon-expandable 316L stainless steel biliary stent) treated by angioplasty and stent placement.
+Compression of fenestration stent associated with graft migration (approximately 12 mm by 24 months) due likely to longitudinal progression of disease with further aortic neck dilatation.

+P (0511003) Left renal artery stenosis (uncovered, balloon-expandable 316L stainless steel biliary stent) from slight compression of fenestration stent (with no measurable graft movement > 5 mm) treated by angioplasty and stent placement.